Learn The European Flags (Updated 2026)

 Political map of Europe with all country flags (Shutterstock)

-Curious about the colors, symbols, and designs that represent Europe’s diverse nations?
-Here are the 49 country flags of Europe.
+Curious about the colors, symbols and designs that represent Europe’s diverse nations?
+Below are the 49 national flags of Europe.

-When you are finished, be sure to take our European flag quiz to see how many you get correct!
+When you are finished, be sure to take our European flag quiz to see how many you can identify correctly.

 albania flag 1